SmileSquad/smileSquad/README.md

   - We decided to store all the videos we get from the youtube API because we have a limit number of request per day.
   -

-### Git Process

-- Our API that will be consumed by our frontend.

-- Using GitHub Orginaiztion.

-- We will use the PR review:
-  - Two will be reviewing the PR and confirm the merge.
-  - The team leader
-  - It depends on the workflow.
-  - If the PR get approved we will merge it.

 ## Routes Documentation
 ### REST API
 #### User's Routes: